For immediate help email PEFNC's State Outreach Director at firstname.lastname@example.org

 Fast Facts on the Opportunity Scholarship Program:

-- More than 7,371 students have accepted Opportunity Scholarships to attend private schools for 2017-18.
+- 9,535 students have accepted Opportunity Scholarships to attend private schools for 2018-19.

-- Over 1,379 low-income students remain on the Opportunity Scholarship waitlist, hoping for a chance
+- Over 500 low-income students remain on the Opportunity Scholarship waitlist for the current school year.

 - Over 400 North Carolina private schools currently enroll Opportunity Scholarship students.
 The number of participating private schools with students enrolled has risen more than 80% since 2014-15.